spe-uob/2024-AILearningTool/README.md

 ### IBM SkillsBuild Team:
 - Monitor user interactions with the chatbot
-- Analyze which courses and content are most popular or effective
+- Analyze which chatbot responses are most helpful or effective based on user ratings.
 - Manage chatbot content, updates, and integrations with the platform
 - Escalate complex queries from the chatbot to human support